sierranels007/sierranels007.github.io/_projects/06-print-pro-3d-designs/index.md

 ## Engineering Takeaways

 Print Pro has taught me that additive manufacturing is not just a fabrication method.
-It is a full design-and-production system where geometry, material behavior, machine condition, process settings, and quality requirements all interact.
+It is a full design and production system where geometry, material behavior, machine condition, process settings, and quality requirements all interact.

-The business has made me more comfortable moving between creative design and technical problem-solving.
+The business has made me more comfortable moving between creative design and technical problem solving.
 Some days that means developing a completely new product.
-Other days it means diagnosing why thirty parts failed at once without letting the printer know it hurt my feelings.
+Other days it means diagnosing why a part failed, fixing the problem, and trying again without letting it hurt my feelings.

 More importantly, completing hundreds of customer orders has taught me how to make design decisions under real constraints: time, material, manufacturability, equipment capability, quality, and what the customer actually asked for.